afiayeboah/auto-spareparts-frontend/README.md

-Auto-Spareparts is a simple web application for showcasing auto-parts for potential buyers.
+Auto-Spareparts is a simple web application that simplifies buying automobile spare parts.
+This user-friendly platform will let you easily search and purchase parts with detailed descriptions and images.
+Enjoy secure payments, real-time inventory, and helpful customer support.
+We aim to make your car repairs as smooth and hassle-free as possible.

 Features.
-users can see available products
+Provide customers with an easy-to-use platform to browse, search, and purchase automobile parts online, increasing accessibility and convenience. users can see available products
 Users can create an account and log in.
 Users can create a profile